emersonh16/drifterz/ONBOARDING.md

   - Inverts the mask (1.0 - mask_sample.r) to control alpha/visibility
   - Applied to a ColorRect that covers the entire screen

-- **FogMask SubViewport Architecture**: The FogMask SubViewport is now a child of the main Camera2D
+- **FogMask SubViewport Architecture (Camera-Local Hierarchy)**: The FogMask SubViewport is a child of the main Camera2D
+  - **Definitive Solution for Tracking Drift**: This architecture eliminates coordinate tracking drift by leveraging automatic transform inheritance
-  - This allows automatic transform inheritance - the viewport naturally follows the camera
+  - The viewport naturally follows the camera - no separate sync script needed
-  - No separate sync script needed - the camera's transform is automatically applied
+  - The camera's transform (position, zoom, offset) is automatically applied to all children
   - FogPainter handles SubViewport size syncing: `get_parent().size = get_tree().root.size` (matches window size)
+  - This is the **definitive fix** for camera-relative fog mask rendering

 ### 2. Player System
 - **DerelictLogic** (`src/entities/DerelictLogic.gd`): The player character